CuriousGeekyDude/VKModernRenderer/README.md

 - Install requests using pip: pip install requests

-- Run build.py
+- Run build.py found in root directory.

-- Run the visual studio .sln and compile.
+- Run the already present visual studio .sln and compile.
 Thats it.
-You can now run it.
+You can run the renderer now.